carrano2/Analyst-Salary-Project/README.md

 ## Application:

-Due to my current skill level as a budding analyst I can reasonably expect a salary between 55k as an Entry Level BI Analyst and 73k a year as an Entry Level Data Analyst depending on which job I end up getting.
-I am not qualified for Entry Level Financial Analyst position as I do not hold a degree in Finance nor am I qualified for a Entry Level Business Data Analyst role as I do not hold a degree in business.
+Due to my current skill level as a budding analyst, I can reasonably expect a salary between 55k a year as an Entry Level BI Analyst and 73k a year as an Entry Level Data Analyst depending on which job I end up getting.
+I am not qualified for Entry Level Financial Analyst position as I do not hold a degree in finance nor am I qualified for a Entry Level Business Data Analyst role as I do not hold a degree in business.